Team

 Two-fold reproducibility

-The global scientific workflow of a reproducible process for a Computo may be split into two types of steps:
+The global scientific workflow of a reproducible process split into two types of steps

-Process to obtain (intermediate) results utside of the notebook environment, for a list of reasons (non-exclusive to each other):
+Process to obtain (intermediate) results outside of the notebook environment, for a list of reasons (non-exclusive to each other):

 • the process is too long to be conducted in a notebook